cs-chan/Total-Text-Dataset/README.md

         </tr>
     </tbody>
 </table>

 Note:

-1) For the results of TextField and CTD, the improved versions of their original paper were used, which explains the better performances (Column 1 vs Column 3).
+1) For the results of TextField and CTD, the improved versions of their original paper were used, and this explains why the performance is better.

 2) For Mask-TextSpotter, the relatively worse performance reported on their paper was due to a bug in the input reading module (which was fixed recently).
 The authors were informed about this issue.

 ### End-to-end Recognition (None refers to recognition without any lexicon; Full lexicon contains all words in test set.)